Black Eye (Ecchymosis)

 What is a black eye?

 A black eye (ecchymosis) often happens from some type of injury to the area around

 the eye.
 The injury causes the tissue around the eye to become bruised.
 Your child's

 healthcare provider will examine the eye closely.
 The provider will check to see if

 there is damage to the eye itself or to the bones around the eye.

 What is the treatment for a black eye?

-Most black eyes heal completely and don't cause any damage to the eye.
+Most black eyes heal fully and don't cause any damage to the eye.
 Treatment may include:

 Warm compresses to the eye after the first 24 hours

-Keep the child's head elevated to help decrease the amount of swelling
+Keep your child's head raised to help decrease the amount of swelling